mbosold/mysql_and_mongodb_importer_for_big_query/README.md

 ### Known Bugs

-* Pandas sets integer fields to float, if NAN values exists, this fields have to be transformed with BigQuery Views
+* Pandas sets int64 fields to float, if NAN values exists.
+This problem is solved with an workaround in the transform_dataframe() function with using the extended Int64 field type, which allows NAN values for integers

 ### Requirements